Aug 20, 2019

 That’s why, today, we’re happy to say that our brand new feature will help you get even more insights from your maze tests, enriching the data you can collect with your prototypes.

 Rich testing enables you to evaluate designs before handoff by combining behavioral data with attitudinal insights into users' opinions, preferences, and more.
-You can now get all-in-one prototyping data to make design choices confidently and know solutions work without awaiting the live product.
+You can now get all-in-one prototype testing data to make design choices confidently and know solutions work without awaiting the live product.

 We’re immensely excited about this feature and the possibilities it brings to user testing with Maze.
-You can now create questions, ratings, and collect open-ended feedback about your designs during sessions—no more back and forth with follow up surveys and forms.
+You can now ask usability testing questions, ratings, and collect open-ended feedback about your designs during sessions—no more back and forth with follow up surveys and forms.

 Here are the types of questions you can use in your test: